approov/quickstart-ionic-advancedhttp/README.md

 * The `approov` command line tool [installed](https://approov.io/docs/latest/approov-installation/) with access to your account
 * The contents of the folder containing this README
 * An iOS device if you are using the iOS platform.
 You may use an iOS simulator but the Approov SDK requires an actual iOS device in order to authenticate an application.
+* XCode if targetting iOS development in order to edit codesigning options.
+Version 12.3 is used in this document.

 ## WHAT YOU WILL LEARN
 * How to integrate Approov into a real app in a step by step fashion